M-Files/Developer-Portal/Vault-Application-Framework/using-vb.net.md

 Whilst this step is optional, if you choose not to use automatic deployment then you will need to manually create a "zip" file containing the solution output, and install using the M-Files Admin software.
 The Vault Application Installer task does this for you, and automatically installs it to a local M-Files server for development/testing.

-Automatic deployment is done using the "MFVaultApplicationInstaller.exe" file, along with a build task.
+Automatic deployment is done using the `MFVaultApplicationInstaller.exe` file, along with a build task.
 The executable file packages up the various resources from the build folder into a zip file, then connects to a local M-Files server and installs (or updates) the package into a specified vault.

 <p class="note">The MFVaultApplicationInstaller.exe file should be available alongside this file in a multi-file-document.
 If you cannot find this file then please contact <a href="mailto:devsupport@m-files.com">devsupport@m-files.com</a>.</p>

 To set up the automatic deployment:

-* Copy the MFVaultApplicationInstaller.exe file to the project.
+* Copy the `MFVaultApplicationInstaller.exe` file to the project.
-* Right-click on the MFVaultApplicationInstaller.exe file and select Properties.
-Ensure that Copy to Output Directory is set to Copy if newer.
+* Right-click on the `MFVaultApplicationInstaller.exe` file and select `Properties`.
+Ensure that `Copy to Output Directory` is set to `Copy if newer`.
 * Set up the post-build task:
-  * Right-click on your project within the Solution Explorer and select Properties.
+  * Right-click on your project within the `Solution Explorer` and select `Properties`.
-  * Select Compile on the left.
+  * Select `Compile` on the left.
-  * Click the Build Events… button.
+  * Click the `Build Events...` button.
-  * Within the Post Build Events, enter the following text:
+  * Within the `Post Build Events`, enter the following text:

 `start "Installing Vault Application" /D "$(TargetDir)" "MFVaultApplicationInstaller.exe" "Sample Vault"`